Willamette River: 20th and 21st centuries

 By the early 20th century, major river-control projects had begun to take place.
 Levees were constructed along the river in most urban areas, and Portland built concrete walls to protect its downtown sector.
 In the following decades, many large dams were built on Cascade Range tributaries of the Willamette.
 The Army Corps of Engineers operates 13 such dams, which affect flows from about 40 percent of the basin.
 Most of them do not have fish ladders.

 With development in and near the river came increased pollution.
 By the late 1930s, efforts to stem the pollution led to formation of a state sanitary board to oversee modest cleanup efforts.
 In the 1960s, Oregon Governor Tom McCall led a push for stronger pollution controls on the Willamette.
 In this, he was encouraged by Robert (Bob) Straub—the state treasurer and future Oregon governor (1975)—who first proposed a Willamette Greenway program during his 1966 gubernatorial campaign against McCall.
 The Oregon State Legislature established the program in 1967.
 Through it, state and local governments cooperated in creating or improving a system of parks, trails, and wildlife refuges along the river.
 In 1998, the Willamette became one of 14 rivers designated an American Heritage River by U.S. President Bill Clinton.
 By 2007 the Greenway had grown to include more than 170 separate land parcels, including 10 state parks.
 Public uses of the river and land along its shores include camping, swimming, fishing, boating, hiking, bicycling, and wildlife viewing.

 In 2008, government agencies and the non-profit Willamette Riverkeeper organization designated the full length of the river as the Willamette River Water Trail.
-Four years later, the National Park Service added the Willamette water trail—expanded to 217 mi to include some of the major tributaries—to its list of national water trails.
+Four years later, the National Park Service added the Willamette water trail—expanded to 217 mi to include some of the major tributaries—to its list of National Water Trails.
 The water trail system is meant to protect and restore waterways in the United States and enhance recreation on and near them.

 A 1991 agreement between the City of Portland and the State of Oregon to dramatically reduce combined sewer overflows (CSOs) led to Portland's Big Pipe Project.
 The project, part of a related series of Portland CSO projects completed in late 2011 at a cost of $1.44 billion, separates the city's sanitary sewer lines from storm-water inputs that sometimes overwhelmed the combined system during heavy rains.
 When that occurred, some of the raw sewage in the system flowed into the river instead of into the city's wastewater treatment plant.
 The Big Pipe project and related work reduces CSO volume on the lower river by about 94 percent.

 In June 2014, Dean Hall became the first person to swim the entire length of the Willamette River.
 He swam 184 mi from Eugene to the river mouth in 25 days.

-Dams and bridges
+In 2017, Human Access Project partnered with Portland Parks & Recreation to open the city's first officially recognized public swimming beach, Poet's Beach.